New Apostolic Church: Emblem

-Organization
+Organisation

 The church ministers have no formal theological training.
 In addition to their family, professional and social obligations, they perform their pastoral duties in an honorary capacity.
 One of their most important duties is to give pastoral care to the believers assigned to them.

-Currently, the NAC does not perform ordination of women (although the church has announced that, as of January 2023, “it will be possible for women to be ordained to ministry in the New Apostolic Church,” according to an announcement made on September 20, 2022 by Chief Apostle Jean-Luc Schneider in a globally transmitted video address).
-For now, many women teach in the Sunday Pre-School, Sunday School and Confirmation School, provide other religious education and hold leading positions in administrative duties and in music.
+The NAC does perform ordination of women (although the church has announced that, as of January 2023, "it will be possible for women to be ordained to ministry in the New Apostolic Church," according to an announcement made on 20 September 2022, by Chief Apostle Jean-Luc Schneider in a globally transmitted video address).
+For now, many women teach in the Sunday preschool, Sunday school and confirmation school, provide other religious education and hold leading positions in administrative duties and in music.
 Some congregations and districts have women who have a similar role to a deacon.
 At the end of his term, Chief Apostle Richard Fehr said that he considered the potential ordination of women as deaconesses, and the apostles are still considering the issue.

 To become a minister, a male member of a congregation must accept an offer of ordination from a senior minister.
 It is the desire of the Church for these candidates to be elected with the assistance of prayer.
 This happens with the higher ministers, although ministries like priests or deacons are given to those with adequate circumstances (time, job, etc.).
 If the candidate accepts, an apostle will ordain him during a divine service.
 Apostles and also bishops, if possible, are ordained by the Chief Apostle.

 The congregations are the centre of religious life.
-They are in the care of Shepherds, Evangelists or Priests commissioned by the Apostles.
-The Rectors of the congregations are assisted by Priests, and Deacons.
+They are in the care of shepherds, evangelists or priests commissioned by the apostles.
+The rectors of the congregations are assisted by priests and deacons.

-If a minister spreads teachings which are clearly against New Apostolic doctrines or canonical Christian interpretation of the bible he may be suspended temporarily, or be released from his ministry.
+If a minister spreads teachings which are clearly against New Apostolic doctrines or canonical Christian interpretation of the Bible he may be suspended temporarily, or be released from his ministry.
 A minister may also ask for time off or resign from his ministry voluntarily.